ogra1/pocketbeagle-snap/README.md

 ### Cross on x86 systems

-Just run snapcraft in the top of the srouce tree.
+Just run snapcraft in the top of the source tree.

 ```
 snapcraft